Functionals and hardware: The primitive recursion schema

 The schema of primitive recursion for operations of the first order (from natural numbers into natural numbers) is clear.
-However, it is not so obvious for operations of higher types, where input objects as well as output objects may be operations.
-The recursion schema for second order operations was introduced by R\'{o}zsa P\'{e}ter \cite{Peter}.

-G\"{o}del System T \cite{Godel-Dialectica}, and Grzegorczyk System \cite{Grzegorczyk1964} are based on the recursion on higher types.
+However, it is not so obvious for operations of higher types.
+The recursion schema for second order operations was introduced by R\'{o}zsa P\'{e}ter (1936) \cite{Peter}.
+G\"{o}del's System T (1958) \cite{Godel-Dialectica}, and Andrzej Grzegorczyk`s System (1964) \cite{Grzegorczyk1964} are based on the recursion on higher types.
 Grzegorczyk's iterators (as primitive recursion schemata indexed by types) are considered as objects.

-H. Curry \cite{Curry} defined Grzegorczyk's iterators as terms in combinatory logic using pure iteration combinator corresponding to the operation $Iter$ introduced in Section \ref{Iter}.
+Haskell Curry (1964) \cite{Curry} defined Grzegorczyk's iterators as terms in combinatory logic using pure iteration combinator corresponding to the operation $Iter$ introduced in section \ref{Iter}.
+Jean-Yves Girard (1989) \cite{Girard1989} defined higher order primitive recursion schemata as terms in his System F.